‘Building and strengthening community’: Meet the 2024 Leaders and Legends award winners

 “These honours are just a mere token of appreciation from our community.
 To this year’s crop of recipients, my congratulations to you on your award wins.”

 The Leaders and Legends Awards, a program created and run by the OISE Alumni Association, recognize the many outstanding contributions of our alumni and friends who exemplify the Institute's mission.
-“It's important to recognize the many contributions of OISE alumni toward excellence in education,” said Dr. Kristin Snodden, who chairs the Leaders and Legends Awards committee.
+“It's important to recognize the many contributions of OISE alumni toward excellence in education,” said Dr. Kristin Snoddon, who chairs the Leaders and Legends Awards committee.
 “Nominees come from many different walks of life and contribute to their communities, and the OISE community, in many different ways.

 “Recognition of individual accomplishments allows us to celebrate the work that alumni do in terms of building and strengthening community.”